ctdk/goiardi/docs/installation.rst

                                 [$GOIARDI_PURGE_STATUS_AFTER]
         --purge-sandboxes-after= Time to purge old reports after, given in golang duration format (e.g. "720h").
-Default is to purge them after two weeks.
+Default is to purge them after one week.
 Set this to '0s' to disable sandbox purging.
                                 [$GOIARDI_PURGE_SANDBOXES_AFTER]